HandbookKids Club Kids | Spearfish, South Dakota

 - This policy is as follows and will be followed for each child in the event of disciplinary action.

 - Time out is used when disruptive behavior occurs.
 Staff will use positive guidance, redirection of energies and limit setting, in working with discipline problems.
-In the case of minor problems the child will be removed from the situation for however long the staff person deems necessary.
+In the case of minor incidents, the child will be removed from the situation for however long the staff person deems necessary.

 - If a serious problem is reoccurring it will be handled as above, a call will be made to the parents.
 Dismissal from the program for three days will be considered.